-What kinds of companies use recurring payments?
+What kinds of companies use automatic credit card payments?

 A wide variety of businesses set up recurring invoices to save time and get paid faster.
 Florists who deliver weekly arrangements, dog walkers, fitness centers and yoga studios, cleaning services, and subscription services like produce boxes and beer of the month clubs all use recurring payments.
 Higher-price-tag businesses like wedding planners, home repairs, and lawyers also set up recurring payments as a convenient way to split costs across multiple payments for their clients.

 Benefits of setting up payments on a recurring basis

 If you regularly bill clients on a set schedule, recurring payments are a huge time-saver.
 Stop creating identical invoices week after week, or month after month.
 Instead, streamline your bookkeeping with recurring invoices.
 In just a few moments you can set up recurring payments that you schedule to go out when it’s most convenient for you and your clients.

 Benefits of using Square Invoices for recurring payments